GonzAVic/credijust-challenge/README.md

 - ComparatorConverter: the "footer" of this Comparator component, which recieves the last values from all providers and calculates the convertion from MXN to a given coin
 - CoinTable: It's a compoennt which recierves only the name of the coin, and a history, then this only responsibility is to display the data.

-**🛑Improtant Note 1🛑:** The comparator has it's own folder and the reason behind it is that this component NEEDS as a children: <ComparatorTabs /> <ComparatorConverter />
+**🛑Improtant Note 1🛑:** The comparator has it's own folder and the reason behind it is that this component NEEDS as a children: `ComparatorTabs` `ComparatorConverter` on order to work correctly.
+It is a Compound component.

-**🛑Improtant Note 2🛑:** The Coin Table is not inside inside the /comparator folder, ans the reason is that this <CoinTable /> component can be used without the <Comparator />, that way I can display Any coin data using this <CoinTable />
+**🛑Improtant Note 2🛑:** The Coin Table is not inside inside the /comparator folder, ans the reason is that this `<CoinTable />` component can be used without the `<Comparator />`, that way I can display Any coin data using this `<CoinTable />`

 **🛑Improtant Note 3🛑:** The comparator is quite scalable right now, it is "fully" dynamic.
 This component recieves 3 main props: `coins`, `coinsConfig` and `providers`.
 This way the implementation of a new coin is painless (see commits "Update: Adding XRP to the convertor" and "Update: Add coingecko to converter as provider" for some examples)

 ### How can this be more scalable?
-The application can potentially has it's own "providers" data as a global variable (/utils/providers) that way, the <Comparator /> can look for the providers information in that variable.
+The application can potentially has it's own "providers" data as a global variable (/utils/providers) that way, the `<Comparator />` can look for the providers information in that variable.
 Since some providers recieves the coins to be feteched on the query params, there should be a function to generate those endpoints based on an array of coins.

-The functionality to parse the data from different providers when fetching it is currently living inside <Comparator />, in order to be more scalable, I can move that funcionallity into a custom hook, that way any component can use that functionality (for exmaple the Cointable)
+The functionality to parse the data from different providers when fetching it is currently living inside `<Comparator />`, in order to be more scalable, I can move that funcionallity into a custom hook, that way any component can use that functionality (for exmaple the Cointable)

 ## How to...